benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 `<hostname>`, `<url>`, `<authURL>`, `<tokenURL>`, `<issuer>`, `<displayName>` and `<displayShortName>`.

-## XML validation
+## XML validation {#xml-validation}

 The client SHOULD validate that the configuration file is valid XML, and if the XML syntax is invalid, the client SHOULD ignore the entire file.
 In contrast, if there are merely unknown elements or attributes, the client MUST NOT ignore the file.

-The client SHOULD regard only the elements and attributes that are supported by the client, and MUST ignore the others that are unknown to the client.

-The client may optionally want to validate the XML before parsing it.
-This is not required.
-If the client choses to validate, the validation MUST ignore unknown elements and attributes and MUST NOT drop or ignore a configuration that contains unknown elements and attributes.
-This is required to allow future extensions of the format without breaking existing clients.
+The client MUST disregard those elements and attributes that it does not support.
+The presence of unknown attributes or elements MUST NOT result in an error.
+Instead, they are simply ignored.
+This allows future extensions of the format without breaking existing clients.

-# Configuration retrieval by mail clients
+# Configuration retrieval by mail clients {#retrieval}

 The mail client application, when it needs the configuration for a given email address, will perform several steps to retrieve the configuration from various